Medically reviewed by Drugs.com. Last updated on Sep 6, 2022.

 Data not available

--Advise patients to take a missed dose as soon as remembered or to skip the missed dose and take the next dose at the regular time.
+Missed Dose: If a dose is missed, take the dose as soon as remembered or skip the missed dose and take the next dose at the regularly scheduled time; do not double the dose

 Frequently asked questions